 With any luck we will not experience severe weather during this project.
-Crews will be notified via cell phone from the Visitor's Center where weather will be monitored throughout the day using the internet.
+Crews will be notified via radio and cell phone from the Visitor's Center, where weather will be monitored using the internet connections there.
 In the event of thunderstorms or tornado warnings, all personnel will relocate to safe places as designated by a supervisor until the danger passes.
-Typically this will be vehicles in the immediate campground or site area. a solid building, such as the barn near the campground, the historic house on the park, or the Visitor's Center.
-No work will be conducted in the open or on the river under any circumstances when lightening is present in the general vicinity (i.e., within 1-2 miles).
+Typically this will be the park Visitor's Center or associated storm cellar.
+In the event of sudden bad weather, avoid flying debris by relocating to vehicles in the immediate campground or site area, the nearby barn, the historic house on the park, or the Visitor's Center.
+No work will be conducted in the open or on the river under any circumstances when thunder or lightening is present in the general vicinity (i.e., within 2 miles).
 Afternoon thunderstorms are frequent in the summer and usually provide little to no warning.
 When such storms appear to be brewing, we monitor the situation carefully, and as necessary close the fieldwork as quickly as possible and relocate to shelter.
 Please act promptly if you are asked to shut down and help close out the fieldwork.